 Interestingly the generals’ objections to Hitler had everything to do with Hitler’s military policies and nothing about the morality of the Nazi regime.
 Nowhere in this 300 page book is the Holocaust even mentioned, let alone the “killing groups” on the eastern front.
 Maybe this has something to do with exactly who Hart interviewed, but I think it has more to do with the strict stratification of Nazi society, and the technocratic nature of their military education.
 In the end, neither of these things can explain away their ultimate failure to act in any significant way.
 None of them went nearly as far as Adolph Eichmann’s ridiculous assertion that, “I only transported people to the concentration camps.
 I never actually killed anyone!” but they show the same tendency, albeit to a much lesser degree.

 This point touches on how the generals conducted the war.
 While Hart (a military man himself) often sympathizes with the military’s side of the story, he points out that the generals lacked strategic imagination.
 At least at certain points and times, Hart shows how Hitler had greater grand strategic insight.
 Hitler and his generals often clashed.
 They had profound class differences.
 The Prussian aristocracy surely resented the social mixing engendered by the Nazi regime.
-But Hart shows that the differences between them also had tempermental roots.
+But Hart shows that the differences between them also had roots in their personalities and training.
 Hitler’s poetic mind gave him a potentially greater field of vision than his technocratic generals.

 Hitler may have had at times greater strategic insight than his generals.
 But this distance from reality made it so that he could never bother with mundane details.
 As far as children are concerned, meat comes from the grocery store, and water comes from the faucet.
 Hitler never either could or would take logistics like supplies into account.
 That is why Germany could fall prey so quickly to “imperial overstretch.”
 General Halder warned Hitler that, “Our danger is that we win all the battles except the last one,” and this proved prophetic in Africa, Russia, and even Europe.
 Like Hannibal and Napoleon before him, Hitler forgot the need for political as well as military conquests.